-With the global energy crisis, the pandemic, Brexit and more, it could be said that the economy faces a ‘perfect storm’ this quarter.
+With the global supply shortage, Omicron variant, Brexit fall-out and more, the economy faces a ‘perfect storm’ this quarter.
 But what does this mean for currency?

 Pound versus euro